realDavidChen/ubuntu/ubuntu-hibernate.md

 $ grep Swap /proc/meminfo

 >> if you have not swap or no enough swap space, maybe you need to reinstall your Ubuntu(linux) system.
-If you have reserve enough swap space, good job! keep move on!
+If you have reserve enough swap space, good job! keep move on to next step!

 ### Install pm-utils and hibernate: